 Think about how much trust we put in a medical team when we agree to an operation.
 Whether you are having minor surgery for an ingrown toenail or a quadruple bypass, surgery involves us putting a great deal of faith in the person holding the scalpel.

-At IBB Solicitors we have years of expertise and experience in handling compensation claims involving surgical negligence.
+At IBB Law, we have years of expertise and experience in handling compensation claims involving surgical negligence.
 Our solicitors deal with all claims compassionately and have an in-depth understanding of medical and negligence law.
 We will take the time to listen to your experience, gather the right evidence (including expert opinion where required) and robustly manage your claim through the settlement process.

 What is surgical negligence?

-All surgery involves some degree of risk, however, if your surgeon makes a mistake, fails to explain complications that may occur post-surgery before you sign the consent form, or the aftercare following surgery proves to be inadequate, then negligence may have occurred.
+All surgery involves some degree of risk; however, if your surgeon makes a mistake, fails to explain complications that may occur post-surgery before you sign the consent form or the aftercare following surgery proves to be inadequate, then negligence may have occurred.